apprenticeharper/DeDRM_tools/skindle/README.txt

 PID values.

 Installing:
-A cygwin compatable binary is included.
-You need a minimal cygwin installation in order to run it.
+A compiled binary is included.
+Though it was built using cygwin, it should not require a cygwin installation in order to run it.
 To build from source, you will need cygwin with gcc and make.
-This has not been tested with Visual Studio.
+This has not been tested with Visual Studio, though you may be able to pile all the files into a project and add the Crypt32.lib, Advapi32 and zlib1 dependencies to build it.

-Usage:
-./skindle <drm'ed prc file> <name of output file> <kindle.info path>
+usage: ./skindle [-d] [-v] -i <ebook file> -o <output file> [-k kindle.info file] [-p pid]
+    -d optional, for topaz files only, produce a decompressed output file -i required name of the input mobi or topaz file -o required name of the output file to generate
+    -k optional kindle.info path
+    -v dump the contents of kindle.info
+    -p additional PID values to attempt (can specifiy multiple times)

-You need to locate your kindle.info file somewhere on your system.
+You only need to specify a kindle.info path if skindle can't find your kindle.info file automatically
-You can copy it to a local directory, but you need to refer to it each time you run skindle.